RobisonTorres/Learn_Python/README.md

 # w3school
-This repository contains all the lessons I had in python.
+This repository contains all the lessons I had in Python.